-As discussed in Note 1 to the financial statements, as of and for the year ended June 30, 2021, Writers Guild of America East Foundation, Inc. d/b/a Writers Guild Initiative adopted Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606), using the modified retrospective method applied to all contracts.
+As discussed in Note 1 to the financial statements, as of and for the year ended June 30, 2022, Writers Guild of America East Foundation, Inc. d/b/a Writers Guild Initiative adopted Accounting Standards Update 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets (Topic 958), using the modified retrospective transition method.
 Our opinion is not modified with respect to this matter.